 As was custom at those days the birth took place in a room full of courtiers.
 It was important to have as many witnesses to the birth as possible so no one could claim the new-born baby was sneaked in the room somehow.

-The first dauphin Louis Joseph Xavier died at the age of 7, and his baby sister Marie Sophie only lived for eleven months.
-The story of the surviving children is horrible, you can read it here.
+The first dauphin, Louis Joseph Xavier, succumbed to illness at the tender age of seven.
+His baby sister Marie Sophie only lived for eleven months.
+The story of Marie Antoinette's surviving children is heartbreaking.
+Read their story here here.

 In Versailles court life continued as if nothing had changed, although more and more courtiers made their escape abroad whenever they had the change.
-(A beautiful book and movie about this strange and frightening period is Farewell, My Queen by Chantal Thomas).
+(A beautiful book and movie about this strange and frightening period from the viewpoint of a court servant is Farewell, My Queen by Chantal Thomas).
 Marie Antoinette was told to flee, but she did not want to leave her husband alone.

 They were moved to the Tuilerien Palace where they would live under constant supervision until 13 August 1792.